- What is LTI

 - Please enter any additional comments or questions into the box below.

-Communication to vendors: Please use this form to request any LTI tools to be integrated into cuLearn.
-Any questions or comments about this form can be sent to firstname.lastname@example.org
+Communication to vendors: Please email email@example.com to request any LTI tools to be integrated into cuLearn.

 - Briefly summarize the service offering, identifying the location of data being stored, the type of data being stored, transmission details (how frequently, through what mechanisms), and any aspects of the service that use subcontractors or are outsourced.
 Please specify if any sensitive, confidential, or other protected data is planned to be stored.